rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

    {{% notice info %}}
    The **ROS Catkin Workspace** can be empty, and you can provide this value on the device's **Details** page.
    {{% /notice %}}
     2. If you want to build the application source code in the rapyuta.io platform and push the build to the device remotely, select **Use docker compose as default runtime** option.
 On selecting this option, you will be asked to choose the version of ROS installed on the device.
-You can either select **Kinetic**, **Melodic**, or **Neotic** based on the ROS version of your device.</br>
+You can either select **Kinetic**, **Melodic**, or **Noetic** based on the ROS version of your device.</br>
    ![Select ROS version](/images/getting-started/add-new-device/select-ROS-version.png?classes=border,shadow&width=40pc)
    3. If you have selected **Use docker compose as default runtime** option, provide the path to store the ROS bag files on the device in the **Rosbag mount path** field.
 By default, the path is `/opt/rapyuta/volumes/rosbag`.
    {{% notice note %}}